perryr16/house-salad/README.md

 * Encapsulation?: Yes, all the data related to a member is held within a single object.
 It feels like the data has been put in a single capsule

 Probublica Service:
-* Single Responsiblity: It's sole resposibility is to access the API and return data in a more usable format.
+* Single Responsiblity: It's sole resposibility is to access the API and return data in a more human usable format.
 Within the service there are two methods that each have a single responsibility. `conn` is used to access the general portion of the API, while `members_of_house(state)`'s responsibility is to use the general `conn` and then get a more specific result.
 We could add a third method similar to `members_of_house(state)` called `members_of_senate(state)`
 * Abstraction?: Yes, at no point do we see the binary that is coming in, instead we get a nice usable ruby hash at the end.
 * Encapsulation?: Yes, this class is only concerend with converting the API data.
 It is not concered with creating `member` objects, or sending data to the view.
 The service is put in this capsule that the rest of the project doesn't need to access